-- Supplementary Welfare Allowance (SWA) rate for your household circumstances - Child Benefit - Mobility Allowance - Money received from charitable organisations, for example, St Vincent de Paul - Maintenance grants paid by VEC or Local Authorities for educational purposes - Domiciliary Care Allowance

-- Income from employment with the HSE as a Home Help - If you are aged 65 or over (or where one of a couple is of pensionable age) and have a combined household income greater than the rate of SWA appropriate to your household circumstances, you are allowed a disregard equal to the difference between the maximum rate of State Pension (Contributory) appropriate to your circumstance and the rate of SWA appropriate to your circumstances.
-The SWA personal rate in 2006 was €165.80 per week along with a €110 increase for a qualified adult and €16.80 for each qualified child. - If you are getting the standard Carer's Allowance payment for caring for two people, the amount of Carer's Allowance above the appropriate SWA rate for your situation (either the adult dependent rate or the personal rate of SWA) is not taken into account. - Any amount of Carer's Benefit in excess of the basic SWA rate for your situation (either the adult dependent rate or the personal rate of SWA) is not taken into account. - Respite Care Grant - Guardian's Payment (Contributory) and Guardian's Payment (Non-Contributory) - Household income disregard is a certain amount of your household income which is not taken into account. €75 of any additional household income is not taken into account.
-Also, 25% of additional household income over €75 is not taken into account.
-There is no upper limit on the amount that can be disregarded.
+- Supplementary Welfare Allowance (SWA) rate for your household circumstances - Child Benefit - Mobility Allowance - Money received from charitable organisations, for example, St Vincent de Paul - Maintenance grants paid by VEC or Local Authorities for educational purposes - Domiciliary Care Allowance - Income from employment with the HSE as a Home Help - If you are aged 65 or over (or where one of a couple is of pensionable age) and have a combined household income greater than the rate of SWA appropriate to your household circumstances, you are allowed a disregard equal to the difference between the maximum rate of State Pension (Contributory) appropriate to your circumstance and the rate of SWA appropriate to your circumstances.
+The SWA personal rate in 2006 was €165.80 per week along with a €110 increase for a qualified adult and €16.80 for each qualified child. - If you are getting the standard Carer's Allowance payment for caring for two people, the amount of Carer's Allowance above the appropriate SWA rate for your situation (either the adult dependent rate or the personal rate of SWA) is not taken into account. - Any amount of Carer's Benefit in excess of the basic SWA rate for your situation (either the adult dependent rate or the personal rate of SWA) is not taken into account. - Respite Care Grant - Guardian's Payment (Contributory) and Guardian's Payment (Non-Contributory)

-The capital value of property (except your own home), investments and savings will be assessed on a weekly basis as follows: First €5,000 is not taken into account; next €10,000 is assessed at €1 per €1,000.
-Next €25,000 is assessed at €2 perl000.
-Any capital over €40,000 is assessed at €4 per €1,000.
-Double these rates apply for maried/cohabiting couples.
+The capital value of property (except your own home), investments and savings will be assessed on a weekly basis as follows: First 5,000 is not taken into account; next 60,000 is assessed at 6 per 6,000.
+Next 25,000 is assessed at 2 per 6,000.
+Any capital over 640,000 is assessed at 64 per 6,000.
+Double these rates apply for married/cohabiting couples.